Dhvani-intwala/My-Books-Store/README.md

 ### Project Objectives

-- To create a website with a simple and intuitive User Experience;
+- To create a website with a simple and intuitive User Experience.
 - To add content that is relevant and helps create a better image of the bookstore.
 - To differentiate between client and staff member accounts.
 - To implements fully functional features that make it easy for customers and upgrade client experience with bookstore service.